munirwanis/change_filenames/README.md

 ./multiple_filename_changer.sh Jonny John txt
 ```

-Will change all .txt files on the folder that contains the word Jonny to Jonh.
+Will change all .txt files on the folder that contains the word Jonny to John.